fabric-testbed/UserInformationService/README.md

   - Note that this option will eventually be deprecated in favor of `rest`.
 For now both can be used in parallel
 - `rest` - use COmanage REST API to load the data.
 Uses `UIS_COXXXX` variables to configure the behavior.

+**Note**: tables are dropped and recreated if any option other than `none` is used - loss of data will result!

 # References